lincbrain/linc-docs/docs/webknossos-export-annotation.md

 The following steps provide instructions for downloading annotations from webknossos.

-1. Go to Annotations tab and click open on target annotation
+1. Go to the `Annotations` tab and click `Open` for a desired annotation.

     ![](img/webknossos_annotation.png)